FLOWER OF LIFE

 The selfie sensation of Art Miami is also the most banned.

-The buzz about the "very big vagina" spread quickly and everyone who arrived at the fair was looking for the infamous ‘Flower of Life’.
-Thousands of selfies were taken with the artwork over the course of the week.
-However only a few hours after the opening, our gallery had been informed about multiple people posting their selfie on Instagram and it being removed within minutes.
-There were also dozens of reports of accounts being banned for sharing an image of the artwork.
-Even though according to Instagram’s community guidelines, nudity in artwork is allowed, the platform still banned the image.
-If it wasn’t for the flawed algorithm, ’Flower of Life’ certainly would have been the one of the most viral artworks.
+The buzz of the “very big vagina” spread rapidly, and nearly everyone who arrived at the expo was eager to see the infamous Flower of Life.
+Over the course of the week, thousands of selfies were taken with the artwork.
+However, only a few hours after the opening, our gallery was informed that several visitors had posted their selfies on Instagram, only for the images to be removed within minutes.
+Dozens of reports followed from users whose accounts were suspended for sharing photographs of the piece.
+Although Instagram’s community guidelines permit nudity in artwork, the platform still removed the image.
+Were it not for this flawed algorithm, Flower of Life would almost certainly have become one of the most viral artworks of the event.

 There is no such thing as sinful skin.
 Our naked bodies are always in humble integrity.
 There is divine poetry in our sexes.